NathanStrutz/SheepComputerFundamentalsClass/computer.md

 1. Leave it in your car.
 Often parents may camp out in the parking lot or come-and-go as their children have classes in different periods.
 If it is convenient, leave your computer in the vehicle.
 I recommend storing it in the trunk or where it is not visible.
 This saves space in backpacks, and reduces the risk of it getting dropped, lost, or stolen throughout the day.

-2. Buy a smaller, especially thinner, lightweight device.
+2. Buy a smaller, especially thinner, lightweight device that your student can carry more easily.
 While there is a higher price for sub-notebook computers, there is a lower price for a smaller screen.
 Look for a good compromise [when you go shopping](computer-shopping).

     - Most laptops weight 4 to 6 pounds, but range from 2 to 8
-    - A 17" screen is extremely large and requires an oversized backpack or case, 15" is average, 12" is often too small
+    - A 17" screen is extremely large and requires an oversized backpack or case; 15" is average, 12" is often too small

 3. Add paint or stickers to make sure your computer is easily distinguishable from others.
 This makes it harder for someone to walk off with it.